Voodoo (D'Angelo album): Tour and aftermath

-Following Voodoo's release, D'Angelo embarked on his second international tour in support of the album, The Voodoo Tour.
+Following Voodoo's release, D'Angelo embarked on his second international tour in support of the album, The Voodoo World Tour.
 The tour was sponsored by the clothing company Levi Strauss & Co., and it featured D'Angelo promoting an end to gun violence.
 After signing an initiative on June 7, 2000, at Hamilton High School in West Los Angeles to collect a million signatures by November 7 in support of "common-sense solutions" to end gun violence, the anti-gun violence organization PAX agreed to sponsor the tour.
 The tour was also set to feature a wall composed of denim by Levi's, made available for fans to sign in support of anti-gun violence.
 D'Angelo was backed by a group of session personnel and other musicians, assembled and directed by Questlove, called the Soultronics.
 J Dilla's group Slum Village opened on several dates, while R&B singer Anthony Hamilton sang backup within the Soultronics on occasion.

 D'Angelo's wardrobe during the tour included tank tops, black leather pants, and boots.
 Rolling Stone's Touré commented on one of the outings, "The Soultronics begin each show in all black, but beyond that one requirement, each looks completely distinct.
 One man is in a deacon's robe, another in a long cape with a knit ski cap that says FBI.
-There’s a feather boa, a few badass leather coats, and Questlove's mighty Afro.
+There's a feather boa, a few badass leather coats, and Questlove's mighty Afro.
 There's a P-Funkish freaky flair to the Soultronics' look."
 In contrast to D'Angelo's performing behind his keyboard when promoting Brown Sugar, his performances were more lively for Voodoo.
-Tour manager Alan Leeds, who headed James Brown's late 1960s and early 1970s outings, as well as Prince's Purple Rain tour in the mid-1980s, cited The Voodoo Tour as his most memorable gig.
+Tour manager Alan Leeds, who headed James Brown's late 1960s and early 1970s outings, as well as Prince's Purple Rain Tour in the mid-1980s, cited The Voodoo Tour as his most memorable gig.
 Footage from the tour was later used in the music video for Voodoo's next single "Send It On".